wiiu-env/JsTypeHax_payload/README.md

 # JsTypeHax payload
 This is an example payload for the [JsTypeHax](https://github.com/wiiu-env/JsTypeHax).
-It simply copies a given statically linked payload (`main_hook/main_hook.elf`)
+It simply copies a given statically linked payload (`main_hook/main_hook.elf`) into memory and installs a "main hook" to jump to this every time a application starts.

 ## Usage
 This payload meant to be used with [JsTypeHax](https://github.com/wiiu-env/JsTypeHax),